 The number of houses constructed in the Kenai Peninsula Borough varies by year and by community.
 On average 45.3 percent of the houses are built in Homer, 26.8 percent in Kenai and about 23 percent in Soldotna.
-Although Kenai is one of Alaska's oldest settlements its housing stock is relatively new and in good condition because most homes were built after 1980 (KPEDD CEDS, 2016).

-8 For cities with a population the size of Kenai, the American Community Survey uses five year averages for some survey data such as education.
+&lt;sup>8 For cities with a population the size of Kenai, the American Community Survey uses five year averages for some survey data such as education.